Hamiltonian Truncation Framework for Gauge Theories on the Interval: Results

 Finally, we turn to the nonabelian $\SU(3)$ gauge theory.
 In this case, our Hamiltonian is again formed as $H = H_0 + V$, where now $H_0$ is given in Eq.~(\ref{eq:h0naren}) and $V$ is given in Eq.~(\ref{eq:VsuN}).
 We again choose the basis of $H_{\rm eff}$ using an energy cutoff, and restricting to a subspace where the baryon number as defined in Eq.~(\ref{eq:baryon}) is zero, and where the \emph{diagonal} nonabelian charges are required to vanish.
 See the discussion at the end of Section~\ref{sec:nonabelian}.
 The size of the basis for a given $\Emax L$ is given in Table~\ref{tab:su3-basis}.

-Our results are shown in Fig.~\ref{fig:su3g1} and~\ref{fig:su3g3}.
+Our results for two fixed $g$ benchmarks are shown in Figs.~\ref{fig:su3g1} and~\ref{fig:su3g3}.
 We begin with $\SU(3)$ gauge theory at weak coupling.
 The right plot of Fig.~\ref{fig:su3g1} shows good agreement between the interacting theory and the free theory at weak gauge coupling.
 We expect a multiplet of three degenerate states with energies $\pi/L$.
 These are quark-antiquark states with vanishing diagonal nonabelian charges.
 Their color wavefunctions are linear combinations of $r\bar r,\ g\bar g,\ b\bar b$ states.
 The weak interaction lifts the energies of two states above the color singlet combination, i.e. $(r\bar r + g\bar g+ b\bar b)/\sqrt3$, for which both diagonal and off-diagonal nonabelian charges vanish.
 The left plot shows that the spectrum converges as expected with $1/(\Emax L)^2$.

 The $\SU(N)$ gauge theory with on Dirac fermion in 1+1D exhibits gapless confinement, which is signaled in the infinite volume limit by the emergence of massless color-singlet bound states.
 We expect this because, in the infrared limit, this theory reduces to the $U(1)_N$ WZW conformal field theory, which is none other than the free compact scalar~\cite{Delmastro:2021otj}.
 As $gL\rightarrow\infty$, we expect the spectrum we obtain from Hamiltonian truncation to match that of a free massless scalar on an interval, in which case the first excited state, which is a meson, should have energy $\pi/L$ above the ground state.